marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 SUSPENDED - All endpoints that have a failed last request BLOCKED - Black listed

+Balancer
+Responsible for trying to fulfil a request using one of the available Endpoints.
+It tries all available Endpoints until some of them fulfils the request or all fail.
+The strategy of electing which Endpoint should be the next candidate for attempting the request depends on the routing implementation of the subclasses.

+RoundRobinLoadBalancer
+Balancer that implements the circular strategy for electing the Endpoints.

+RandomLoadBalancer
+Balancer that implements the random strategy for electing the Endpoints.

+HttpForwarder
+Helper for executing HTTP requests in remote hosts.

 ##Improvements:
 Implement more Strategies of load balancing